chihyanghsu0805/computer-science/system_design/redundancy.md

 # Redundancy and Replication

 ## Redundancy
-Increasing reliability via duplication, removing single points of failure (SPOF).
+Increasing reliability via duplication, removing single points of failure (SPOF)

 ## Replication
-Ensure consistency between redundant resources to improve reliability, fault tolerance, or accessibility.
+Ensure consistency between redundant resources to improve reliability, fault tolerance, or accessibility

-Primary -> Replica.
+Primary -> Replica

-Master generally only supports write operations.
+Master generally only supports write operations

-Slave gets copies from master and generally only supports read operations.
+Slave gets copies from master and generally only supports read operations

-Most applications are usually more reads than writes so slaves are usually more than masters,
+Most applications are usually more reads than writes so slaves are usually more than masters

 If Master goes down, a slave can be promoted as master.
-But data may not be up to date.
+But data may not be up to date